awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-iam-auth-access.rst

 #################################################

-In depth understanding of AWS authentication and access controls is not required to build a mobile app using |AMHlong|.
+.. note:: *In depth understanding of AWS IAM, authentication, and access controls are not required to configure a backend for your mobile app using Mobile Hub.*

-|AMH| uses AWS credentials and permissions policies in two ways:

-* :ref:`reference-mobile-hub-iam-managed-policies`.

-* Providing :ref:`reference-mobile-hub-iam-service-role` to create and configure the back-end features you select for your mobile app.
+|AMH| uses AWS credentials and permissions policies to allow a user to view and/or create and configure the back-end features the user selects for their mobile app.

 The following sections provide details on how |IAM| works, how you can use |IAM| to securely control access to your projects, and what |IAM| roles and policies |AMH| configures on your behalf.